YigitBCesur/EDA/README.md

 # EDA

-I share EDA tips here
+I share EDA tips here when exploring and manipulating the data